-These almond flour muffins are a great low carb friendly muffin recipe.
-This post will tell you why.
-The answer is really easy so are you ready to learn why these are the most surprising almond flour muffins?
-Lets get started!
+So are you ready to learn why these are the most surprising almond flour muffins?
+Let’s get started!

-Besides baking powder and baking soda I have not used any raising agent like flax seeds or aqua faba.
-This worked really well and your recipe can do with out it at least in this recipe.
+Besides baking powder and baking soda, I haven’t used any raising agent like flax seeds or aquafaba.
+This worked really well and your recipe can do without it at least in this recipe.

 Almond flour muffin ingredients